Paid Family and Medical Leave is a statewide insurance program.

 - Estimate your premiums using our premium calculator.

-Starting in 2019, employers will be required to report employee information to ESD quarterly.
-Reporting periods follow calendar quarters and are aligned with reporting periods for Unemployment Insurance (UI).
-However, reporting for Paid Family and Medical Leave is separate from UI and will be completed through a different online tool starting in spring 2019.
+Typically, reporting periods will follow calendar quarters and will be aligned with reporting periods for Unemployment Insurance (UI).
+However, reporting for Paid Family and Medical Leave is separate from UI and will be completed through a different online tool.

 Find more information on our reporting page.back to top